 Venture Capitalist are highly professional individuals or firms that provide funds to small, early stage or emerging startups who are deemed to have high growth potential.
 Venture capitalists generally invest in only 1 out of 100 deals if you compared to angel investors.
 VCs typically works with companies who have a solid business plan and have a display of proven success in their business.
 A solid business plan and high-profit return will definitely attract VC.
 VCs rarely invest in startups perceived as risky or less profitable.

 If you are looking for large investment than approaching VCs can be beneficial but you should be also know that they need partial ownership or share in the company and expect high profit of investment.
 Venture capitalists seeks a position in your company board and gives management decisions.
 You’ll also likely pay a higher ROI to this investor than the cost of interest on a traditional business loan.
 You should consider establishing a partnership agreement that indicates the rights and expectations for each party.
 While venture capitalists sometimes act in a mentorship role, they are usually more active in operations.

 Private equity firms or Angel investors or VCs generally made private equity investments.
-This type of investment funds generally organised as limited partnership and its basis is direct investment into a firm to gain a significant level of influence over the firm’s operations.
+This type of investment funds generally organized as a limited partnership and its basis is a direct investment into a firm to gain a significant level of influence over the firm’s operations.
 Investors provide working capital for new product development or restructuring of the company’s operations or ownership.
-Private equity has gained significant amount of influence these days in the marketplace.
+Private equity has gained a significant amount of influence these days in the marketplace.